 Right about this time she'd be asking him, "So should I make you eat now?"

-It wasn't till he was around forty that he realized the expression "making you eat," using "eat" for "dinner," was probably a result of her spending the first ten years of her life speaking Yiddish.
+It wasn't till he was around 40 when he realized the expression "making you eat," using "eat" for "dinner," was probably a result of her spending the first ten years of her life speaking Yiddish.
 "Essen" must have meant a meal, or just eat.

 This part of Rockaway had once been called Irishtown, and when he and his grandparents had moved into the new co-op in 1967, the three apartment buildings had been just about half Irish and half Jewish.
 It eventually turned into what Grandma's social worker called a NORC, a naturally occurring retirement community.
 Now the last of the old people were dying off, and most of their offspring had moved away.
 There were still some young Irish families and people like him, who didn't want to give up their inheritance of the last state-subsidized housing for the middle class under the Mitchell-Lama program, who stayed on after their parents had died.